Peill + Putzler Futura Pendant Lamp

 Manufacturer: Peill + Putzler, Düren, (West) Germany.

-Other versions: Also made in smoked “topaz” crystal glass and brass parts.
+Other versions: The Peill + Putzler Futura pendant lamp was also made in smoked “topaz” crystal glass with brass parts.
 Produced in several sizes.
-Made as wall lamp, flush mount and table lamp.
+Made as a wall lamp, a flush mount and a table lamp.

 This lamp and the other models of this pendant lamp: 1066, 1067, 1068 (different sizes) received an iF Design award in 1975.